denar50/apitestreact/README.md

 ### pros and cons

 ### TODOs
+- Implement all the tests for the application.
+- Find a library to create resources and replace my hardcoded *FlickerResource*
+- See better alternatives for implenting promises (I'm currently using jQuery for that)

 ### Unit tests
-There are two sample unit tests: *components/PageControl.js* and *components/PicturesGallery.js*
+There are two sample unit tests: *components/PageControl.js* and *components/PicturesGallery.js*.
+They should be run by using the command: npm test

+Please use node v0.10.40 for running the tests.